istrangeloop/BaCardI/README.md

 ## The Grid

 A grid is used to position the elements in the canvas.
-You define the size of the grid you need, and place each element accordingly, like in a chessboard, column names are letters of the alphabet and row names are numbers.
+You define the size of the grid you needin the config, for example, the grid below is width: 9 and heigth: 11, and place each element accordingly, like in a chessboard, column names are letters of the alphabet and row names are numbers.

 ![Grid.png](https://github.com/istrangeloop/BaCardI/blob/main/grid.png)